dashpay/platform/packages/rs-sdk/README.md

 ## Test Configuration

-For the `offline-testing` feature, you need to set the configuration in the environment variables or in `packages/rs-sdk/.env` file.
-You can refer to `packages/rs-sdk/.env.example` for the format.
+For the `online-testing` feature, you need to set the configuration in the environment variables or in `packages/rs-sdk/tests/.env` file.
+You can refer to `packages/rs-sdk/tests/.env.example` for the format.

 The identifiers are generated with the platform test suite.
 To display them, apply the following diff: